inko-lang/inko/docs/source/getting-started/memory-management.md

 ## Owned references

-We'll start with a simple list of cats:
+We'll start with a simple list of cats by changing `hello.inko` from the [](hello-world) tutorial to the following:

 ```inko
 type Cat {}